BDC Hamburger Icon

 Additionally, variable working hours make income unpredictable and can lead to financial insecurity.
 Workers with erratic schedules may suffer from poor sleep quality and emotional stress.

-Giving workers a stable, predictable schedule benefits employees and the company.
-When Gap made this change, it experienced a 7% increase in sales and a 5% improvement in productivity.
+Giving workers a stable, predictable schedule benefits them and the company.
+A Stable Scheduling study found that when retailer Gap made this change, it experienced a 7 percent increase in sales and a 5 percent improvement in productivity.

 How the average workplace affects employee health